eniewold/unchain-readthedocs/docs/source/connections.rst

 * **Untested** - New or changed connection.
 The system will automatically validate the entered details with the Exchange.
 Once tested, synchronization will continue.
 * **Paused** - Paused (perhaps due to error); uncheck to make available for synchronization.
 * **Inactive** - There was no activity detected within the subscriptions 'Inactivity Period', connection is also Paused.
 Unpause to restart synchronization.
+* **Suspended** - The referenced blockchain or exchange is no longer operational.
+This status is automatically applied by the system.
+Synchronization is no longer available.
+Already synchronized transaction are kept available.
 * **Ignored** - Connection is ignored by the system.

 It is possible two states are active at the same time; for example 'paused' and 'error'.